 SETUP COMPLETE!

-The Internet Connection Setup reboot the router. p Wizard has completed.
-Click the Connect button to save your settings and
+The Internet Connection Setup Wizard has completed.
+Click the Connect button to save your setting reboot the router. s and

 Prev Cancel Connect

 Manual Configuration Dynamic (Cable)

 If you opt to set up your Internet connection manually, you will be redirected to a WAN page that allows you to select your Internet type and enter the correct configuration parameters.